-The 2021 Audit [R2.1] provides evidence of positive changes, even in repeated findings, because of the reduced severity of the findings.
-The majority of the audit findings will be resolved upon completion of the PeopleSoft Updates and implementation from the district to the college end users.
-PCCD's implementation process has been careful, tested and retested in cyclical by external groups with a high level of expertise.
-Each phase of the implementation has had issues, but these have translated into opportunities to improve the next phase of implementation making each phase more effective.
+The 2021 Audit [R2.01] provides evidence of positive changes, even in repeated findings, because of the improvements that have been made.
+Some of the repeat findings were actually the result of different root causes but fall into the same category, such as the COD finding.
+PCCD has discussed these findings, hired expertise where necessary and invested in business process changes across the district.
+The majority of the audit findings will be resolved upon completion of the PeopleSoft 9.2 updates and implementation from the district to the college end users.
+PCCD's implementation process has been carefully reviewed on a cyclical basis, and then tested and retested by highly qualified internal and external groups.
+Each phase of the implementation process has revealed challenges, but the discovered issues have translated into opportunities to improve the next phase of implementation making each phase more successful.
 While the district has not cleared all the findings, it has thoroughly responded to all external audit findings in a comprehensive and timely means as required by Standard III.D.7.
 The District and Colleges have met the requirement.